Utkarsh-Karambhe/The_New_York_Times_Clone/README.md

 🔐 **This project is 100% original and built entirely by me from scratch.** All enhancements and replication efforts were done manually with attention to detail, without copying or reusing others’ code.

+📝 I later realized that, as per the official **rules and guidelines**, the GitHub repository is only meant to be submitted **after the frontend is shortlisted**.
+I accept that I **mistakenly made it public too early**, as I had not read that part of the instructions carefully.
+It was entirely my fault, and I sincerely apologize for the oversight.

 ---

 > 🚀 Submission by Utkarsh | Pixel Plus Hackathon